Resilience of Deep Learning applications: a systematic literature review of analysis and hardening techniques: The state of the art

 Another neural network element being tailored during the design and implementation of a system is the type of data, similarly to quantization.
 Approximation can be adopted to leverage model accuracy and implementation costs (e.g., execution time, hardware resource demand and power consumption).
 Since such representation choice has an impact on resilience, some studies investigate this aspect.
 The authors in~\cite{RS+2021} exploit the application-level error simulator presented in~\cite{BB+2019} to analyze the safety w.r.t. the occurrence of permanent faults in the weights of two different \acp{CNN} when varying the data type; both floating point and fixed point data types at different precision levels are considered.
-The conclusions drawn in the paper are that the most resilient data type and precision level depend on the specific model; moreover, the paper suggests to select the best suited solution by trading safety and memory footprint of the various alternatives.
+The conclusions drawn in the paper are that the most resilient data type and precision level depend on the specific model; moreover, the paper suggests to select the best suited solution by trading safety and memory footprint of the various alternatives. \nuovo{Finally, the same authors have also analyzed in~\cite{GR+2023_2} the resilience of the novel POSIT data types, specifically defined for artificial intelligence computations, by means of the fault injection approach presented in~\cite{RG+2023}.
+Experimental results demonstrate how POSIT data types are less resilient than fixed point integer data types using a reduced precision.}

 The authors of \cite{ZI+2022_1} use an ad-hoc designed \ac{ML} algorithm to build a \textit{vulnerability model} of the parameters of the \ac{DNN} under analysis.
 To reduce the number of required fault injection experiments to analyze the effects of bit flips, empirical considerations are introduced on the importance of the various bits within the value representation, both in the floating point and in the fixed point cases.
 The authors evaluate the benefits/loss of accuracy with respect to injecting faults in all locations showing that the outcome offers good opportunities.